freeeve/cq/readme.md

-# cq - Cypher queries for database/sql
+# cq - cypher queries for database/sql
 A database/sql implementation for Cypher.
 Still in development, but surprisingly already usable.
 Library name subject to change.
 At the time of writing, this project is <2 days old.

 Thanks to [Baron](http://twitter.com/xaprb), [Mike](http://twitter.com/mikearpaia), and [Jason](https://github.com/jmcvetta) for the ideas/motivation to start on this project.
 Cypher is close enough to SQL that it seems to fit pretty well in the idiomatic database/sql implementation.